 It happens every year around this time: every pet store you walk into has Halloween costumes for pets for sale.
 Your Facebook feed explodes with photos of cats and dogs in costumes.
 Admittedly, some of the photos are adorable.
 But do you really think cats, if asked, would want to dress up in anything but their own beautiful fur coats?

 I’m not a fan of putting outfits on cats unless they’re photoshopped.
-I think most cats would find it stressful.
-There may be some cats who are the exception, but I think they’re few and far between.
+Most cats would find it stressful.
+There may be some cats who are the exception, but they’re few and far between.
 I’m guessing that if you were to ask the cats who seem to tolerate being dressed up what they really think, you’d get an earful of not so g-rated feline language from them.

 Does dressing up your cat enrich his or her life?

 You know your cats best.
 If you really feel that they don’t mind being dressed up with a fancy costume or a hat, and if you just can’t help yourself, then by all means, go for it.
 But please ask yourself this question first: Does dressing up your cat enrich his or her life?
-I can’t imagine that the answer to this question is anything but a resounding NO for just about any cat.
+I can’t imagine that the answer to this question is anything but a resounding NO for most cats.

 What do you think?
 Are Halloween costumes for cats okay, or are they a no-no?